August in Budapest 2024

 Várkert Bazár On A Summer Evening

-TIP: You can visit the palaces and gardens on a 90-minute guided tour, titled Sisi and her beloved Hungary.
-Expert guides will tell you about the life of Sisi, Hungary’s beloved queen and wife of Emperor Josef II.
+You can visit the palaces and gardens on a 90-minute guided tour, titled Buda Castle Highlights.
+Expert guides will tell you about the 800-year history and construction of the Royal Castle and other parts of Buda Castle

-During the walk you will also get a glimpse into the history of the buildings and the beautiful neo-Renaissance garden.
+During the walk you will also get a glimpse into the history beautiful neo-Renaissance garden.

 Registration is required at the (+36 ) 30 -198 5274 mobile number.
 Tickets can be bought at the Ticket office in the Testőrpalota/ Guards’ Palace/(Ybl Miklós tér 2., distr.
 I.).